-European Solidarity Corps funding for Traineeships and Jobs projects help UK organisations to widen their impact, offering a meaningful experience for proactive young people.
-This type of activity provides young people with opportunities for work practice or employment, helping them to enhance their skills and experience.
-The aim is facilitating a young person’s employability and transition into the labour market whilst also contributing to address important societal challenges such as environmental protection, climate change and social inclusion.
+European Solidarity Corps Traineeships and Jobs projects help organisations to widen their impact, offering a meaningful experience for proactive young people.
+This type of activity provides young people with opportunities for work practice or employment, helping them to enhance their skills and experience in an organisation in the UK or abroad.
+The aim is to facilitate a young person’s employability and transition into the labour market whilst also contributing to address important societal challenges such as environmental protection, climate change and social inclusion.

 Organisations can benefit from: